Chinese Railways

 Postcard of train at Zhengyang, Beijing. c.
 1901-1912 Image by Unknown available under a Creative Commons License

-After the signing of the Treaty of Tianjin in 1860 that ended the Opium Wars, Britain and France expected to reap rich rewards.
+After the signing of the Treaty of Tianjin in 1860 that ended the Opium Wars, Britain and France hoped to reap rich rewards.
 A group of foreign Shanghai businessmen proclaimed ‘A crusade of commerce… The honor of opening-up the resources of an ancient Empire.’.
 Railways were to be the chief instrument for opening up the trade.
 By the 1850s Britain had built a flourishing network of railways in India to the delight of their shareholders.
 While in America by 1850 about 9,000 miles of track had already been laid and by 1860 nearly every major city had a railway station.
 This was the golden age of railway expansion.
 Railways brought quick and cheap transport of manufactured goods to new markets and just as importantly allowed heavy raw materials to be extracted from forests, mines and quarries.
 Moreover the railway companies could use them to impose control over a whole region.
+At this time China had a very poor transportation system, apart from the slow Grand Canal most transportation was on dirt tracks with a good proportion still carried on the back of porters.

 Early setbacks